Anschluss of Austria. Annexation in 1938

 Anschluss ceremonies in Linz

 Adolf Hitler performed his magnifical entering Austria on March 12, 1938, to journey along the country and visit places of his childhood and youth.
 His motorcade moved from West to the East and visited a number of cities, before reaching Vienna on March 13.
 After visiting Braunau am Inn – a city where he was born, Adolf Hitler moved to the Linz.
 German Chancellor spent his childhood from 1899 until 1907 in Linz and his parents were buried within a cemetery in Leonding (a suburb of Linz).
 After Leonding, Hitler entered Linz and was welcomed with the crowds of people, who supported the Anschluss of Austria.

-Hitler’s motorcade moved through the Hauptplatz, the main square, which was renamed to Adolf-Hitler-Platz (Square of Adolf Hitler) at the same evening.
+Hitler’s motorcade moved through the Hauptplatz, the main square, which was renamed to Adolf-Hitler-Platz (Square of Adolf Hitler) on the same evening.
 Thousands of citizens came to greet the German chancellor.
 A month after, On April 20, 1938 city administration organized pompous celebrating of the 49-s birthday of Adolf Hitler, which mainly took place within the main square.

 In the late hours of the same March 12, 1938, Hitler has his passionate speech from the tiny balcony of the Linz City Hall.
 He proclaimed the reunion of Austria and Germany to form an empire for centuries.
 The main square was crowded with thousands of people, who wanted to see Hitler and some of them even climbed the local statue, created in 1723 to have a better perspective of the event and the main guest.

 After the Anschluss of Austria in March 1938, Hitler’s motorcade entered Linz and moved to the Hauptlatz using a bridge, which did not satisfy Hitler.
 German leader had grandiose plans for Linz – he even planned to meet his last years here after all victories and accomplishing his historical mission.
 The old bridge was exploded and the Nazis built a new one, called Nibelungbrucke.

 Nibelungbrucke bridge remained almost unchanged as the reminding of the Nazi past after the Anschluss.
 After the war, a new administration demolished two statues of Siegfried and Kriemhild.